 Carpooling saves money, gas, and time looking for a parking space.
 Faculty and staff members can register a carpool and receive a free, reserved space by filling out the Carpool Application.
 Complete the application and return it to Parking and Transportation via email (firstname.lastname@example.org), fax (ext.
 6150) or campus mail.
-Be sure to review the carpool program guidelines.
+Be sure to review the carpool program procedures and policy.
 If you’re worried about needing to run an errand off campus, Zipcars are available by the hour.
 Not sure how to find a carpool partner?
 Read our guide How to Find and Register a Carpool, which includes a number of frequently asked questions about carpooling.

 Wake Forest offers a car-sharing program as an alternative to bringing your own car to campus.
 Zipcars are an affordable option that are available by the hour or by the day.
 Cars are parked on campus near the first-year residence halls and between Kitchin and Poteat Halls.
 They are available 24-hours-a-day; rates include gas and insurance.
 For more information or to join the network, visit www.zipcar.com/wfu.

 Zimride’s electronic ride-sharing board helps Wake Forest students and coworkers connect with others who are traveling to the same destination or just in the same direction.
 Rides are matched based on the criteria set by the individuals offering and seeking ride-share partners.
 Go to http://www.zimride.com/wfu/ to find a carpool partner today.

 BreakShuttle serves Wake Forest University with a pop-up transportation network to and from campus for major academic breaks.
 The shuttle service is not operated by Wake Forest University.
 Go to http://breakshuttle.com/ to purchase tickets.